Face

 SMAS Facelift vs Deep Plane Facelift

 Facelift surgery is a complex and highly specialised area of plastic surgery, with different techniques tailored to address specific anatomical layers of the face.
-Two of the most advanced and widely discussed options are the SMAS facelift and the deep plane facelift.
-Both procedures involve repositioning underlying tissues rather than only tightening the skin, but they differ in surgical approach, scope, and depth.
+Two established surgical techniques are the SMAS facelift and the deep plane facelift.
+Both procedures involve repositioning underlying tissues rather than just the skin, but they differ in surgical approach, scope, and depth.

 What is a SMAS Facelift?

-A full SMAS facelift targets the superficial musculoaponeurotic system (SMAS)—a fibrous layer of muscle and tissue just beneath the skin.
-By lifting and tightening this layer, the appearance of the lower face and jawline may be changed.
-This approach focuses on addressing skin laxity along the jowls and chin without disturbing deeper facial structures.
-The technique is commonly used for concerns in the lower third of the face.
+A full SMAS facelift targets the superficial musculoaponeurotic system (SMAS)—a fibrous layer of muscle and tissue just beneath the skin – by repositioning this layer to support tissue structure in the lower face and jawline.
+This approach focuses on addressing skin laxity along what is commonly referred to as the jowls and chin without disturbing deeper facial structures.
+The technique is routinely used for concerns in the lower third of the face.

 What is a Deep Plane Facelift?

-A deep plane facelift works at a deeper level than the SMAS approach.
+A deep plane facelift is performed beneath the SMAS layer.
 In this procedure, the skin, fat, and muscle are repositioned together as a single unit.
 The technique involves releasing certain ligaments beneath the SMAS layer, allowing the surgeon to reposition tissues at a deeper level, extending into the mid-face.
 It is commonly applied to areas such as the cheeks and nasolabial folds.
-Because of its depth, this method works at a deeper level and may be used when multiple facial regions are involved.
+The deep plane technique involves repositioning tissues beneath the SMAS layer and can be appropriate when changes extend across multiple facial areas.

 Key Differences: SMAS vs Deep Plane